- Home

 Humanities

 On top of our core Humanities subjects, our students can choose to study additional Humanities subjects as part of their options selection.
-At Woolmer Hill, we offer a choice of Religious Studies, Sociology, Business & Enterprise and Economics.
-Miss Collins is the Head of Humanities, specialising in History, and is supported by Miss Whitaker, Mr Barraud, Mr Walker and Mr Williams.
+At Woolmer Hill, we offer a choice of Religious Studies & Sociology.
+Miss Collins is the Head of Humanities, specialising in History, and is supported by Mrs Hammond, Mr Grindley and Mr Barraud.

-Whilst the students will be familiar with the learning of RS, having studied it throughout Years 7-9, Sociology, Business & Enterprise and Economics provide a chance to explore other areas of this vast faculty of learning.
 Religious Studies explores not just cultural areas of certain religions but the students will also take time to look at ethical, philosophical and moral aspects of the world we live in.
 Sociology will take you on a journey through our social cultures with particular focus on family and education and crime and social stratification.
-In turn Business & Enterprise takes a broad look at the business world, specifically how businesses operate in the world around us, the influences that affect them and how they look at their marketing and finance operations.
-Economics allows students the chance to explore how an economy works, the theories, the structures, markets and resources as well as looking at the decisions that the economy can place on families and individuals.

 Please watch the video clips below and click on the links below to view the Subject Information Guides.
 For further guidance please see the subject teachers.